• Quality Therapy for Individuals, Couples & Families That Deliver Results!

 “I Want To Be More Creative, But I’m Just Not…”

-February 26, 2022/0 Comments/in Anxiety, art therapy, Creativity, Louisville Health and Healing News, Mental Health, Spirituality, Uncategorized/by Louisville Health and Healing
+February 26, 2022/0 Comments/in Anxiety, Art Therapy, Creativity, Louisville Health and Healing News, Mental Health, Spirituality, Uncategorized/by Louisville Health & Healing

 Feeling intimidated by the idea of trying to be “creative” can be hard for many people, especially adults.
 As we get older, it can become harder for some of us to get in touch with that joyful, curious, less judgemental part of ourselves – our inner, free child.
 To some, this inner child may be seen as ‘not appropriate’, or for others it may be perceived as a long-gone fond memory that “I’ll just never be able to go back to”.
 This inner child is our first source of creativity.